gbmhunter/blog/content/electronics/components/capacitors/_index.md

 Electrolytic capacitors uses a very thin electrically deposited metal oxide film (`\(Al_2 O_3\)`) as their dielectric.
 They have a high capacitance density (well, that was before super-caps came along).
 They are usually cylindrical in shape, and come in through-hole (axial and radial) and surface-mount types.

 In over-voltage conditions, holes can be punched through the dielectric layer and the capacitor will begin to conduct.
 The good news is that if the over-voltage disappears quickly enough (e.g. just a surge or spike), the capacitor can self-heal.
 The bad news is that a if the capacitor heats up enough, the dielectric can boil, create vapours, and the cap explodes.
 Most electrolytics have a specific "weak spot" on the case which is designed to break in an over-pressure situation.
 This can make quite a bang, and can be dangerous if you happen to be peering closely at the circuit while this happened.

+The common size codes and sizes of SMD Electrolytic capacitors, see the {{% link text="SMD Electrolytic Capacitor Packages page" src="/pcb-design/component-packages/smd-electrolytic-capacitor-packages" %}}.

 ### Tantalum